openspacetech/dawn/README.md

-# dawn
+# Dawn: Open Source Space
-Design of all components of the Dawn program
+The Dawn program is a family of passively stabilized rockets designed to be a flexible test platform for future hardware and software for Open Space.

     Copyright (c) 2021 Open Space